Mkranj/spend-dash/README.md

 Found SpendDash useful?
 How about [**buying me a coffee**](https://www.buymeacoffee.com/mkranj61) and supporting development?
 After all, coffee makes the world go round :star_struck:

-Made with R (4.3.2) in the Shiny framework.
+Written in R (4.3.2) with the Shiny framework.
 Tested on Google Chrome v121.

 ## Instructions:
 - [Open the app](https://mkranj.shinyapps.io/SpendDash/)